Meksi family: History

-The Meksi family appeared around the 10th century and is believed to be the first branch of the Bua tribe.
+The Meksi family appeared around the 10th century in Epirus and is believed to be an ancient branch of the Bua tribe.
+The military tradition of the family was inherited from Norman invaders who came to Epirus under Robert Guiscard and later entered the service of Emperor Alexios I Komnenos as mercenaries.
+Over time, these families integrated into the local population, intermarrying with established Epirote and Albanian tribes such as the Bua, contributing to the Meksi family’s mixed Norman–local ancestry.
 According to Milan Šufflay, the region between Cape Rodon, Kruja and Lezha was inhabited by the Messi, Meksi, Mexi family.
-The most distant origin must have been the village of Mesi located in the area between the rivers Shkumbin and Drin, near Shkodër.
-The name of the Meksi clan may originate from the function, office or position of its head, who in this particular case must have been a doctor, while the suffix "si" indicates ownership of the country.
+The name of the Meksi clan may originate from the function, office or position of its head, who in this particular case must have been a doctor, while the suffix "si" indicates ownership of the country or from the Roman province of Moesia.
 In this way, it turns out that Messi, Meksi, was a timar that a Byzantine emperor gave to the doctor, who apparently was the first head of the family.

+Miniature representation of Matthew Blastares; at the bottom right is the emblem of the Mexis family, of which the owner of the manuscript was probably a member.

 It appears that the province in the north of Albania, stretching from the north-east of Lezha to the shores of Shkumbin, inhabited by the Meksi, was included in a single principality at the beginning of the last millennium, with Kruja as headquarters.
 Then this principality was conquered by the Bulgarian kings as well as by the most powerful Albanian principalities, which were located to the south and north of it.
-Shkodër Land Registry of 1416-17 names a Pietro Mexa in 1445 and a Vucha Messi appears in 1614 as head of the village of Muriqi near Shkodër.
+The genealogical tradition of the Meksi family, particularly as preserved in Greek historical accounts and the family's own records, asserts their presence during the pivotal events of the Fourth Crusade in 1204.
+Misia, a coastal area from the White Drin towards the Adriatic and the village of Mes took their name from this tribe.
+Sebastos Petrus Messia or Misie, appears among the Albanian dynasts or barons in negotiations with the Kingdom of Naples in 1272 and 1274.
+Shkodër Land Registry of 1416–1417 names a Pietro Mexa in 1445 and a Vucha Messi appears in 1614 as head of the village of Muriqi near Shkodër.
 During the period of the successful struggles of the Albanian people for freedom, under the leadership of Skanderbeg, the family made an outstanding contribution, which is proven by many documents of the time.
 Immediately after the complete conquest of Albania by the Turkish hordes, the Meksi family moved in several directions: Dalmatia, Republic of Venice, Italy, Moravia and especially towards the South.